 Sex during periods.
 As a sexual health educator, I am asked about this subject a lot.

 “Do other couples do it?”
 “How does it work?”
 “Will I get pregnant?”

-There are some myths and half-truths floating around about sex during a period, so I’m going to try to set the record straight…
+There are some myths and half-truths floating around about sex during a period, so we are going to try to set the record straight…

 Can you have sex on your period?

 Yes.
 But like all issues surrounding sex, communication is critical.
 This means checking in with your partner.
 Depending on whether you’re the one menstruating or not, questions might include: “How do you feel during your period?
 Would you ever want to have sex while you’re menstruating?” or “I’m on my period right now.
 How do you feel about having sex while I’m menstruating?”
 For many folks who menstruate, sexual desire changes during different times of the menstrual cycle.
 For example, a person might experience increased desire during menstruation or ovulation – it all depends on the person.
 Be sure to talk about desires and feelings to ensure everyone is on the same page from the beginning.

 Is having sex on your period bad for you?

 No. Having sex while one or more partners are on their period is not harmful.
 In fact, there are a few ways in which it might be helpful!
 First, the contractions of orgasm might help relieve menstrual cramping.
 Second, sex might feel particularly great because the vagina can become super lubricated from menstrual secretions.
 If you or your partner worry about a mess from the blood, consider spreading out a towel or having sex in the shower to minimize post-coital cleaning.

 Can I get pregnant if I have sex while on my period?